creepinson/CreepinoUtils/README.md

 https://creepinson.github.io/docs/creepinoutils/
 for javadoc documentation on using CreepinoUtils in your plugin.
 ### Maven Installation
-Install using Maven like so:
+Install using Maven by
-In your pom.xml:
+adding the following code to your project's pom.xml file.
 ```xml
 <repositories>
     <repository>